ayonli/jsext/README.md

 - [promise](#promise) Functions for promise/async context handling.
 - [error](#error) Functions for converting errors to/from other types of objects.
 - [collections](#collections) Additional collection data types.
+- [path](#path) Platform-independent utility functions for dealing with system paths and URLs.

 **NOTE:** Configure `tsconfig.json` to set `compilerOptions.module` as `NodeNext`